 From August 2013 - February 2014, the Korean National Research Foundation funded a pilot project, which I co-directed, to digitize a selection of archaeological artifacts in the NMK collections, establish digitization protocols, train museum staff, and develop a plan for scaling up the Digital Kitambo project.

 In 2016, Digital Divide Data (DDD) partnered with NMK to secure funds from Amazon Web Services and Intel, using the success of our 2013-2014 pilot to demonstrate the feasibility of Digital Kitambo.
-As a consultant hired by DDD, I am currently working with a large team of developers, researchers, curators and other museum staff to create the Kenya Heritage Resources Information System (KEHRIS), a comprehensive collections and heritage sites management system.
-Open Heritage, based in Cape Town, is leading the effort to build KEHRIS after successfully developing and implementing a similar system in South Africa and Namibia.
-The current phase of the project includes digitizing 10,000 artifacts and specimens from NMK's archaeological and paleontological collections and creating an online exhibition of a selection of digitized objects, which I am helping to curate.
-I have also spearheaded educational outreach programs, including an art workshop for high school students and focus groups with teachers in the Nairobi school district.
+As a consultant hired by DDD, I worked with a large team of developers, researchers, curators and other museum staff to create the Kenya Heritage Resources Information System (KEHRIS), a comprehensive collections and heritage sites management system.
+Open Heritage, based in Cape Town, led the effort to build KEHRIS after successfully developing and implementing a similar system in South Africa and Namibia.
+The first phase of the project, completed in August 2019, included digitizing 10,000 artifacts and specimens from NMK's archaeological and paleontological collections and creating an online exhibition of a selection of digitized objects.
+I helped to curate the online exhibition and spearheaded educational outreach programs, including an art workshop for high school students and focus groups with teachers in the Nairobi school district.